a Jewish presence in the City of St. Louis

 She and husband, Rabbi James Stone Goodman of Neve Shalom Congregation, are proud parents of three wonderful adults.

 Rabbi Randy Fleisher was born in the Chicago area and attended the University of Wisconsin for his undergraduate studies.
-In the years before he entered rabbinical school, Rabbi Fleisher worked for a citizen's action group in Washington, D.C., taught environmental education to inner-city children in Connecticut, and helped to run a summer camp in Minnesota.
-At Hebrew Union College in New York City, Rabbi Fleisher directed the seminary's soup kitchen and served as the student rabbi in Hickory, North Carolina.
+In the years before he entered rabbinical school, Rabbi Fleisher worked for a citizen's action group in Washington, D.C., taught environmental education to inner-city children in Connecticut, and was the Associate Director of Camp Thunderbird in the north woods of Minnesota.
+At Hebrew Union College in New York City, Rabbi Fleisher directed the seminary's meal program for the homeless and for two years served as the student rabbi in Hickory, North Carolina.

 Rabbi Fleisher, his wife Amy, and their two children (Zoey Sky and Gabriel Shine) live in University City.